espanso/website/docs/matches/forms.md

           Second choice
 ```

-This is useful when you want to dinamically populate a list with the output of a shell
+This is useful when you want to dynamically populate a list with the output of a shell
 command or script, as described in the [Variables](../variables) section.

 | Property | Description | Default value |